$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Limitations and prospects for the PIC method

 \section{Limitations and prospects for the PIC method}

-The challenges of simulating plasma typically revolve around reducing numerical artifacts or increasing computational efficiency.
-This section begins with a brief overview of the fundamentals of the PIC algorithm, then turns to a discussion of various solvers, their role in mitigating or damping numerical artifacts and instabilities, and the implications these choices have for computational performance.
+The challenges of simulating plasmas typically revolve around reducing numerical artifacts or increasing computational efficiency.
+This section discusses various solvers, their role in mitigating or damping numerical artifacts and instabilities, and the implications these choices have on computational performance.

-The PIC algorithm is normally divided into four steps: (1) particle push, where the particles are advanced using the Lorentz equation, (2) charge deposition, where the particle position and momentum are used to calculate current and densities, (3) field advancement, where the electromagnetic field is advanced and (4) field gathering, where the field is interpolated back to the particle position.
-Important variations of this scheme includes the type of charge deposition, choice of field solver, macro-particle shape function and particle push.

-Methods are typically grouped into relativistic or non-relativistic and electrostatic or electromagnetic.
-Deciding whether to use relativistic or non-relativistic and electrostatic or electromagnetic codes largely depends on the plasma state being simulated and the governing physics.
-Additionally, methods can be classified based on their implementation as implicit, explicit, spectral, global and local.
-Implicit methods evolve some physical state by solving a system of equations, usually in the form of a matrix equation, an operation which often is done iteratively.
+PIC methods are typically grouped by their implementation as global or local, implicit or explicit, and by whether computations are performed in spectral or real space.
+Global methods employ a global calculation to advance the state while local methods only use the state of the current and neighboring nodes.
+Implicit methods evolve some physical state by solving a system of equations, usually in the form of a matrix equation which is solved iteratively.
 In contrast, explicit methods advance the state using only the current state and past states of the system.
-On the other hand, spectral methods are based on an explicit field advancement in Fourier space representation.
-Global methods employs a global calculation to advance the state while local methods only uses the state of the current and neighboring nodes.
-Spectral methods are inherently global due to the Fourier transform, while explicit and implicit methods can be either local or global.
-More generally, PIC algorithms can use global or local and implicit or explicit routines, using coordinate or spectral representation in different parts of the algorithm.
+Spectral methods are based on field advancement in Fourier space representation and are inherently global due to the Fourier transform.
+Additionally, PIC algorithms can use global or local and implicit or explicit routines, using coordinate or spectral representation in different parts of the algorithm.